adonisjs/v5-docs/content/api/orm/decorators.md

 }
 ```

-## `hasMany`
+---

+### hasMany
-The `hasMany` decorator marks a property as a Has many relationship.
+The `hasMany` decorator marks a property as a hasMany relationship.
 Make sure to read the [has many relationship](/guides/model-relations/has-many/) guide to learn more about the options and their impact.

 ```ts
 import { hasMany, HasMany, BaseModel } from '@ioc:Adonis/Lucid/Orm'